-Allow Pushes in Middle Choruses This is used if you have put pushes into a song, but don't want the pushes to play in the middle choruses.
-The middle choruses are usually used for soloing, so you may not want the pushes to play.
-Allow Rests in First ChorusThis is used if you have put rests into a song, but don't want the rests to play in the first chorus.
+Default = ☑ nes in Middle Choruses d if you have put pushes into a song, but don't shes to play in the middle choruses.
+The middle s in First Chorus d if you have put rests into a song, but don't want play in the first chorus.

-Allow Rests in Middle Choruses
+s in Middle Choruses

-This is used if you have put rests into a song, but don't want the rests to play in the middle choruses.
-The middle choruses are usually used for soloing, so you may not want the rests to play.
+d if you have put rests into a song, but don't want play in the middle choruses.
+The middle e usually used for soloing, so you may not want play.

-Allow Rests in Last Chorus
+s in Last Chorus